Ricci flow on surfaces with conical singularities, II: Long time existence and convergence

 (1) For any $T>0$, we have an upper bound of $R$ depending on $T$.
 This together with Lemma \ref{lem:long} implies the second statement of Theorem \ref{thm:main}.

-(2) If the Euler number is smaller than zero, then the curvature will become negative everywhere after some time and the normalized Ricci flow in this case will converge to constant curvature metric.
+(2) If the Euler number is smaller than zero ($r<0$), then the curvature will become negative everywhere after some time and the normalized Ricci flow in this case will converge to constant curvature metric. {In fact, by (\ref{eqn:H}) and the maximum principle, the maximum of $H=R-r+\abs{\nabla f}^2$ decays exponentially with time $t$.
+There is positive time $T>0$ such that for $t>T$, $H<-\frac{r}{2}$, which means $R<\frac{r}{2}<0$.}

 Hence to complete the proof of Theorem \ref{thm:main}, it remains to consider the case $\chi=0$.
 The proof is somewhat different from known ones, which can not be applied directly due to technical reasons.
 We will first establish some uniform estimates for all $t>0$, which imply a sequentially convergence.
 We then show that the limit is a flat cone metric and the limit is unique.
 Hence, the flow converges to this limit as $t\to \infty$.